Oil Change in Daniel Island, SC

 Dirt can be extremely harmful to engines.
 With time, dirt can lead to corrosion and reduce an engine's lifespan.
 Furthermore, as time passes, oil deteriorates and transforms into "sludge."
 The key is to maintain a clean engine.
 Regular oil and filter changes aid in eliminating particles and sludge, ensuring that engines remain in optimal condition.

-You don't have to be a graduate from College of Charleston in Daniel Island, SC to know that routine car maintenance makes your vehicle last longer.
+You don't have to be a graduate from Daniel Island Academy in Daniel Island, SC to know that routine car maintenance makes your vehicle last longer.
 Contaminant buildup from old oil reduces a car's fuel efficiency and performance and causes its internal parts to experience increased strain.
 Plus, an overworked engine is more likely to develop issues and have a shorter lifespan in the long run.
 Why deal with those problems when you can help prevent them with an oil change from A+ Auto Service?

 The Right Oil at a Price You Can Afford